Intern Program FAQs

 Although most of our interns have majored in ocean, earth or environmental science, we encourage students majoring in Physics, Chemistry, Math, Biology, Engineering, Oceanography, and Geology to apply

-- Are the Lamont Doherty Intern Program the same as the Earth Intern Program?
+- Is the LDEO Summer Intern Program the same as the Earth Intern Program?

 Yes.
 Both programs are exactly identical and candidates for both programs perform the same activities.